Vehicle Registration

 Registration Fees

-Vehicle registration fees charged to motorists for each vehicle under operation in the state vary from state to state and, sometimes, between localities within a state.
+Fees for motor vehicle registration charged to motorists vary from state to state and, sometimes, between localities within a state.
 Many states assess a flat fee while other states utilize a scale based on any number of metrics, including gross vehicle weight, vehicle age or even fuel efficiency, thus making a state-by-state comparison difficult.

 How to register your vehicle